 How has it been creating your own interior design business after leaving Wynn Resorts in 2019?
 What inspires your work today, on this project and in general?

 My work process was established at Wynn but also has evolved.
 I’m used to traveling in Europe with a shopping list of open items: at my firm, we continue to design special architectural moments to feature those unique discoveries.
 I love using found antique and vintage pieces as an accent against other fine modern furnishings, which we certainly did at Wynn.
 But today, I often can’t find the right piece at the Paris Flea or at auction, and so that creates more opportunity to design a fully custom piece.
 For this project we executed a number of pieces with Eric Brand in San Francisco.
 I love that part of the process just as much as the shopping alternative because we get to see a new dream realized with each new design.

 I’ve always been inspired (in equal parts) by the romance of history and the promise of modernity.
 Travel, literature, and craft are driving forces in my design thinking.
 Today, the desire to innovate and clarify my personal design voice is teaching me a lot about the decisions I need to take for the firm.
 It’s been an exhilarating experience, and also a period of personal growth since we opened our doors.

-Please check out Alex’s studio website and enjoy a few photos of this recent project in the slide carousel below.
+Please check out Alex’s studio website and enjoy a few photos of this recent project below.